 trauma-informed practice page.

-We use the term concurrent disorder when a person suffers from an addiction and a severe mental health disorder at the same time.
+We use the term concurrent disorder when a person experiences an addiction and a severe mental health disorder at the same time.
 Adding to the complexity of a concurrent disorder is the fact people with this diagnosis often live with other challenges that can further complicate their illness and make recovery even more challenging:

 - An additional mood or personality disorder that makes a client feel particularly anxious, fearful or paranoid